DFE-Digital/teaching-vacancies-design-history/app/posts/2022-07-13-creating-a-job-listing-iteration.md

 - feedback is more positive about the job listing
 - more applications are made to jobs
 - time spent creating a job listing is reduced
+- the amount of out of scope roles are reduced

 ## What we changed